2017 Election - Call for AEIRS Nominations

-Nominations for the 2015-2016 AEIRS election are now open and will continue through January 23, 2015.
-The following positions will be filled by election: President-Elect, Director-at-Large, and Secretary/Treasurer.
+Nominations for the 2017-2018 AEIRS election are now open and will continue through January 13, 2017.
+The following positions will be filled by election: President-Elect, Secretary/Treasurer, and Director-at-Large

 The Declaration of Nomination form and the duties of the offices are listed below.
 Continue to check this section for more information.
 Candidate Profiles and ballots will be available in February.